XRPLF/ci/docker/debian/README.md

 ### Building and pushing the Docker image

-The same Dockerfile can be used to build an image for Ubuntu 22.04 and 24.04 by specifying the `UBUNTU_VERSION` build argument.
+The same Dockerfile can be used to build an image for Debian Bookworm by specifying the `DEBIAN_VERSION` build argument.
 There are additional arguments to specify as well, namely `GCC_VERSION` for the GCC flavor and `CLANG_VERSION` for the Clang flavor.